 Then came THAT scene.
 I haven’t felt this much tear-soaked rage since Preying Missionaries even though I knew about the part in that movie.

 The investigators go all the way to South Africa to get information from SAIMR operatives especially getting intel from the late Maxwell.
 They get in contact with one of the other top operatives named Alexander Jones.
-He complies to an interview with them and manages to confess some of the most horrific things done during his time at SAIMR.
+He complies with an interview with them and manages to confess some of the most horrific things done during his time at SAIMR.
 What was this organization doing during Apartheid South Africa?
 Jones and others did biological warfare against the black population.
-They were injecting Africans with fake vaccines loaded with HIV, AIDS, and other fatal viruses not just in South Africa, but Mozambique, Zambia, and Namibia as well as aiding coups in Angola.
+They were injecting Africans with fake vaccines loaded with HIV, AIDS, and other fatal viruses not just in South Africa, but in Mozambique, Zambia, and Namibia as well as aiding coups in Angola.
 Once the real Black independent media got wind of this movie after it made the rounds at Sundance, this was a big “told you so” moment.
 There was even a document made by Maxwell that declared how South Africa will be a white majority country by the year 2000.
-Keep in mind, these experiments and biological terrorism went on even in the 90s.
-I was appalled hearing these atrocities.
+Keep in mind, that these experiments and biological terrorism went on even in the 90s.
+I was appalled to hear these atrocities.
 Isn’t this the same kind of devilry that got the Nazis tried and convicted in The Hague?
 How are the surviving SAIMR members not in jail?
 Oh, I know why.
 It’s the complexion for the protection as they kept things hush-hush for so long.
 This is maddening and those people need to be tried for human rights abuses.
 Of course, some people thought it was just a conspiracy theory and one example mentioned in the film thought it was a hoax to benefit Russia.
 What would Jones have to gain for lying about all of these rampant abuses across Southern Africa?
-Why would he go in hiding and eventually free from South Africa after doing the interview?
+Why would he go into hiding and eventually flee from South Africa after doing the interview?
 This is all too true and he could’ve gone even further with what he knew.
-Here’s a clip from that interview and I dare you not to cry or feel angry.

 Adjustable Rating System: